bloomen/transwarp/README.md

     // parallel execution with 4 threads for independent tasks transwarp::parallel executor(4);

-    task3->schedule(&executor);  // schedules all tasks for execution, assigning a future to each task std::cout << "result = " << task3->get_future().get() << std::endl;  // result = 55.3
+    task3->schedule_all(&executor);  // schedules all tasks for execution, assigning a future to each task std::cout << "result = " << task3->get_future().get() << std::endl;  // result = 55.3

     // modifying data input
     value1 += 2.5;
     value2 += 1;

+    task3->reset_all(); // reset to allow for re-schedule of all tasks

-    task3->schedule(&executor);  // schedules all tasks for execution, replacing the existing futures std::cout << "result = " << task3->get_future().get() << std::endl;  // result = 58.8
+    task3->schedule_all(&executor);  // schedules all tasks for execution, assigning new futures std::cout << "result = " << task3->get_future().get() << std::endl;  // result = 58.8
 }
 ```